Transitional Ministry Education

 The Art of Transitional Ministry programs engage in Equipping Church Leaders for Ministry on the Edge.
 Both active and retired pastors and mid council executives experienced in Transitional Ministry provide educational training for pastors and elders interested in Transitional Ministry.
 All of the staff members have years of experience (in some cases, decades!) in transitional ministry settings as interim or transitional pastors, associate pastors, or interim/transitional mid-council and governing body executive staff.

-Rev. Dr. Barbara Wilson is also on the Montreat faculty.
-Barbara is the Associate Executive Presbyter, Chicago Presbytery.
+Rev. Dr. Barbara Wilson is the Associate Executive Presbyter, Chicago Presbytery.
 She leads in increasing internal capacity with leader teams and congregations to strengthen congregational vitality and mission impact, via building healthy collaboration and sustainable partnerships.
 Barbara is a Professional Certified Coach (PCC), International Coaching Federation (ICF), a trained practitioner of presencing (Theory U) and ToP Facilitation Methods.
 She is an adjunct professor, and master trainer of ACE (Adverse Childhood Experiences) Interface and Trauma-Informed for Faith Communities curricula.
 She is a Qualified Administrator (QA) for the Intercultural Development Inventory (IDI), Healthy Congregations Facilitator and Transitional/Interim Ministry Instructor.
-She has 13+ years of investigative experience in the federal criminal justice and child welfare systems and 26+ years in pastoral ministry as an ordained elder in the African Methodist Episcopal Church (AMEC).
-She holds B. A. and M.S degrees in Criminal Justice, Master of Divinity and Doctor of Ministry degrees from McCormick Theological Seminary.
-Barbara endeavors to live with integrity and joy.

 FREQUENTLY ASKED QUESTIONS